play-co/gcif/README.md

 Slated for inclusion in version 1.1 of the file format:

-+ Try global filter and direct Huffman/LZ encoding of the input data for very small images.

-+ Try scanline filtering and direct Huffman/LZ encoding of the input data for very small images, like PNG.

-+ Try filter zone rectangles: 8x2, 16x1, etc

-+ Support for images as large as 65536x65536 with custom memory allocator and a container format that breaks the image into smaller chunks that are each GCIF compressed.

 + Use strong file hash in new verification mode for command-line tool.

-+ Support a full palette mode for small or GIF-quantized images.
--- First determine the palette.
--- Sort the palette so that the image data attains maximum smoothness.
--- Apply all of the normal spatial filtering without color filters.
--- Encode it as one channel instead of RGBA.

 + Support scanline spatial and color filters.
 -- Define one filter pair for an entire row.